 COMP AO

-Article 42 (> )
+Article 42 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Independence of the Board of Supervisors (159 Balz, Berès)

-When carrying out the tasks conferred upon them by this Regulation, the Chairperson and the members of the Board of Supervisors shall act independently and objectively in the sole interest of the Union as a whole and shall neither seek nor take instructions from Union institutions or bodies, from any government or from any other public or private body; (160 Balz, Berès, 698 Giegold, 699 Balz)
+When carrying out the tasks conferred upon them by this Regulation, the Chairperson and the members of the Board of Supervisors shall act independently and objectively in the sole interest of the Union as a whole and shall neither seek nor take instructions from Union institutions or bodies, from any government or from any other public or private body; (160 Balz, Berès, 698 Giegold, 699 Balz, 1071 Berès)

 Neither Member States, the Union institutions or bodies, nor any other public or private body shall seek to influence the members of the Board of Supervisors in the performance of their tasks.